Student smiling and leaning against wall

 Prepare for a world-renowned postgraduate accounting, business, economics or finance-related programme at Durham University Business School.

-• Durham University Business School is ranked 13th in the UK and 66th in Europe (Financial Times European Business School, 2022).
+• Durham University Business School is ranked 57th in Europe (Financial Times European Business School, 2023).

 • The Masters in Accounting is professionally accredited by ACCA.